The-Bamboo-Forest/saphyra/README.md

 RESPONSIBILITY of the END-USER**.
 I and developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
-Also I inform you that some of your your actions may be **ILLEGAL** and you **CAN NOT** use this software to test person or company without **WRITTEN PERMISSION** from them.
+Also I inform you that some of your your actions may be **ILLEGAL** and you **CAN NOT** use this software to test website or company without **WRITTEN PERMISSION** from them.